 Improved response times and 24/7 availability

 An IBM study reveals that nearly 80% of consumers want an “immediate” response to their inquiries.
-AI-driven virtual agents, needing no breaks or sleep, cut labor costs by reducing reliance on human intervention—leading to as much as 30% decline in customer support service fees.
+AI-driven virtual agents, needing no breaks or sleep, cut labor costs by reducing reliance on human intervention—leading to as much as a 30% decline in customer support service fees.

 Personalized Interactions at scale